core-wg/senml-spec/draft-ietf-core-senml.md

 The SenML Stream is represented as a sensml tag that contains a series of senml tags for each SenML Record.
 The SenML Fields are represents as XML attributes.
-The following table shows the mapping the SenML Field names to the attribute used in the XML senml tag.
+The following table shows the mapping of the SenML labels to the attribute names and types used in the XML senml tags.

 | Name          | XML  | Type    |
 | Base Name     | bn   | string  |